built-diff/.github/profile/README.md

-# This team will likely not compete next year.
+# This team will likely not compete for the foreseeable future, due to most members joining other teams.
-## Mentions to teams members moved to will be here
+### Mentions to teams members moved to will be here

 # Built Different Robotics
 ### Robotics Team Based in Redmond, WA, United States